 The project aims to replace the username and password which are used today, and so make the identification process more reliable and simpler.

-During Global Entrepreneurship Week 2013, Ran lectured at two schools: Tze'elon school in Be'er Ya'akov and Mordei HaGeta'ot school in Ramat Gan.
+During this week, Ran lectured at two schools: Tze'elon school in Be'er Ya'akov and Mordei HaGeta'ot school in Ramat Gan.

 Gilad Polak - Audio Didact Project Partner